 City of Mesa Housing Authority

-City of Mesa Housing Authority is a Public Housing Agency in Mesa, Arizona that participates in the Section 8 Housing Choice Voucher (HCV), Family Self-Sufficiency, Veteran Affairs Supportive Housing (VASH), Section 8 Project-Based Voucher (PBV), and Homeownership programs.
-As of May 28th, 2020, City of Mesa Housing Authority has 1 waiting lists that are open now or opening soon.
+City of Mesa Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), Family Self-Sufficiency, Veteran Affairs Supportive Housing (VASH), Section 8 Project-Based Voucher (PBV), and Homeownership programs.
+As of June 22nd, 2021, City of Mesa Housing Authority has 1 waiting lists that are open now or opening soon.

 City of Mesa Housing Authority serves Mesa.

 Open City of Mesa Housing Authority Waiting Lists

 Due to the coronavirus (COVID-19) outbreak, some waiting list openings may be postponed until further notice.
 Application methods may change, as well.
 Visit the housing authority's website for the latest on its current operations, if one is available.
 If there is no information online, you can contact the housing authority directly.
 Office operations may be different from usual, and it may take days or weeks to get a response.

 City of Mesa Housing Authority Website: https://www.mesaaz.gov/residents/housing.

 City of Mesa Housing Authority Phone: (480) 644-3536.

 COVID-19 Update: Effective March 26, 2020 The housing and community development office is closed.

 Escobedo at Verde Vista and La Mesita Apartments LP Project-Based Voucher Waiting List